-Residents have the right to receive visitors of their choosing at the time of their choosing and in a manner that does not impose on the rights of another resident, such as a clinical necessity or safety restriction (see 42 CFR § 483.10(f)(4)(v)).
+Residents have the right to receive visitors of their choosing at the time of their choosing and in a manner that does not impose on the rights of another resident, such as a clinical necessity or safety restriction (see $42 \text{ CFR} \S 483.10(f)(4)(v)$).

 For the safety of the visitor, in general, residents should be encouraged to limit in-person visitation while they are infectious.
 However, facilities should adhere to local, state, and federal regulations related to visitation.
-Additional information about visitation from the CMS is available at Policy & Memos to States and Regions | CMS. https://www.cms.gov/files/document/gso-20-39-nh-revised.pdf
+Additional information about visitation from the CMS is available at Policy & Memos to States and Regions | CMS.

-- Counsel residents and their visitor(s) about the risks of in-person visits. - Encourage use of alternative mechanisms for resident and visitor interactions, such as video-call applications on cell phones or tablets, when appropriate. - Facilities should provide instruction, before visitors enter the resident's room, on hand hygiene, limiting surfaces touched, and use of PPE according to current facility policy. - Visits may occur in common areas and in the resident rooms. - When the visit occurs in common areas, source control should be worn by the resident and their visitors especially when Community Transmission Is HIGH. - When SARS-CoV-2 Community Transmission Is NOT HIGH, health care facilities could choose not to require universal source control. - If the visit occurs in the resident's room, the resident and their visitors may choose not to wear source control. - When the resident is in Transmission-Based Precautions for suspected or confirmed COVID-19, visits should occur in the resident's room. - While allowed, visitors should minimize the time spent in other locations in the facility besides the resident's room.
+- Counsel residents and their visitor(s) about the risks of in-person visits. - Facilities should provide instruction before visitors enter the resident's room on hand hygiene, limiting surfaces touched, and use of PPE according to current facility policy. - When the resident is in Transmission-Based Precautions for suspected or confirmed COVID-19, or other respiratory illness, visits should occur in the resident's room.